 Children from Reception to Year 6 who wanted to be a member of the School Council presented a speech to their class.
 Each child in the class then voted democratically for the pupil they wanted to represent them and feedback their views and opinions in meetings (Article 12).

 What have we done so far this year?

 We review suggestions that have been passed onto us during collective worship.
 Someone did suggest we have an Emoji day in school so school council decided to arrange a Emoji Movie night in the Autumn 2 half term.
 School council have also reviewed the parental feedback from open evenings in November and wrote a letter to parents to explain a bit more about what we currently do in school.
 We have also met as the Rights Respecting steering group, along with Governors and staff to talk about gaining RRSA Level 2.
 We have also monitored reading areas in each classroom and passed feedback to teachers.
-Over the rest of Spring 1 we will monitor class floor books and give feedback to staff.
+During the Spring term we also looked at class floor books and gave feedback to staff.